-&lt;sup>9 The study team would like to revisit the idea of asking Use-inspired Research Hubs to catalogue a list of projects / technologies, such that we can produce indicators (e.g. TRL progress, investment) for the final evaluation.
+The study team would like to revisit the idea of asking Use-inspired Research Hubs to catalogue a list of projects/technologies, such that we can produce indicators (e.g. TRL progress, investment) for the final evaluation.

-The table below provides an overview of the progress made in each Hub.
-The case study below further illustrates how the programme has contributed to progress at project level.
+er TRL/Commercialisation

-commercialisation Hub Progression towards higher TRL/ Commercialisation Future AI and Robotics Hub for Space (FAIR- SPACE) • FAIR-SPACE projects have led to the development of a ground-based robotic demonstrator that has been designed and implemented to simulate in-orbit manipulation of space targets.
-This demonstrator has been used by industrial organisations for development and testing.
-The direct contributions of the Hub in supporting TRL progression towards commercialisation for other projects are however less clear.
-Offshore Robotics for the Certification of Assets (ORCA) Industry engagement on ORCA projects enabled the development of the following technologies at varying TRLs: Two patent applications The completion of more than 10 field trials The establishment of 1 spinout with three more in preparation.
-Robotics and Al in Nuclear Research RAIN projects enabled the development of the following technologies at varying TRLs: Hub (RAIN) The CARMA radiation scanning autonomous robot deployed in an active area on the Sellafield site.
-The Hub allowed an impressive progression from TLR 4 to TRL 7 in less than two years.
-RAIN projects have led to development of 4 products that are being commercialised.
-National Centre for Nuclear NCNR projects enabled the development of the following technologies at varying TRLs: Robotics (NCNR) advanced autonomous robotic manipulation capabilities to TRL7 inside live radioactive environments. a mobile robotic cutting platform that has been demonstrated within test environments.
-Research partners are planning more demonstrations in future as the system increases TRL.
+led to the development of a ground-based robotic en designed and implemented to simulate in-orbit gets.
+This demonstrator has been used by industrial ment and testing.
+The direct contributions of the ogression towards commercialisation for other clear.

+DRCA projects enabled the development of the varying TRLs:

+tions. more than 10 field trials. of 1 spinout with three more in preparation.

+development of the following technologies at

+on scanning autonomous robot deployed in an Sellafield site.
+The Hub allowed an impressive LR 4 to TRL 7 in less than two years. led to development of 4 products that are being e development of the following technologies at nous robotic manipulation capabilities to TRL7 ve environments.

-Table 14 Level of industry engagement within each Hub and the progression towards higher TRL and commercialisation
+Itting platform that has been demonstrated nents.
+Research partners are planning more future as the system increases TRL.

-Box 3 Case study Unmanned Aerial Vehicle (UAV) based logistics capability for use in military and civilian missions
+Case study 3 -Unmanned Aerial Vehicle (UAV) based logistics capability for use in military and civilian missions